mariammmo/Os/README.md

 This project is a simulation and comparison of two CPU scheduling algorithms:

 * Shortest Job First (SJF) – Non-preemptive
-* Priority Scheduling – Non-preemptive
+* Priority Scheduling – Preemptive

 The system allows users to input processes, run both algorithms, visualize execution using Gantt charts, and compare performance metrics such as waiting time and turnaround time.